RainbowMiner/RainbowMiner/README.md

 - bind all GTX1050Ti in the system to Ethash and X16R mining, only, excluding the ClaymoreEthash miner
 - setting the flag "DisableDualMining" to "1", all dual-algorithm miners will be removed from this device's list.
 - for custom overclocking Profile1 is used as default for this GPU type

+### Config\algorithms.config.txt

+Globally define parameters for algorithms:

+Example:

+    {
+      "X17": {
+          "Penalty": 10,
+          "MinHashrate": 20000,
+          "MinWorkers": 300
+        }
+    }

+This configuration would:
+- reduce all X17 pool prices by a "Penalty" of 10%
+- set a minimum X17 pool hashrate of 20000 H/s for a pool to be selected
+- set the mimimum pool workers mining X17 to 300 for a pool to be selected

 ### Config\ocprofiles.config.txt